 - Emergency Fuel Delivery: Delivery of enough fuel for the vehicle to get to the nearest service station. - Lock-Out Service: Service is provided to unlock the vehicle if you are locked out.
-A remote unlock may be available if you have OnStar[®].
+A remote unlock may be available if you have OnStar®.
 For security reasons, the driver must present identification before this service is given. - Emergency Tow From a Public Road or Highway: Tow to the nearest Chevrolet dealer for warranty service, or if the vehicle was in a crash and cannot be driven.
 Assistance is also given when the vehicle is stuck in the sand, mud, or snow. - Flat Tire Change: Service is provided to change a flat tire with the spare tire.
 The spare tire, if equipped, must be in good condition and properly inflated.
-It is the owner's responsibility for the repair or replacement of the tire if it is not covered by the warranty. - Battery Jump Start: Service is provided to jump start a dead battery. - Trip Interruption Benefits and Assistance: If your trip is interrupted due to a warranty failure, incidental expenses may be reimbursed during the 5 years/ 100,000 miles (160 000 km) Powertrain warranty period.
-Items considered are hotel, meals, and rental car.
+It is the owner's responsibility for the repair or replacement of the tire if it is not covered by the warranty. - Battery Jump Start: Service is provided to jump start a dead battery.